NoNotNotes/Yuubi/content/CMPA/Perioperative Nursing.md

 ---
 Updated on Oct.
 16, 2024, expanding on Preoperative Medications, [[#Sedation]], [[#Hemostasis]], [[#Postoperative Discomforts]], and [[#Postoperative Complications]]

-This page is lifted from **Sir V's handout on Perioperative Nursing**.
-He has a lot more to say than what is on the presentation, so don't expect this to be completely comprehensive in terms of content.
-This can be used as a content outline for further review.
-However, I did attempt to supplement information when possible to provide more context.
+This page is lifted from **Sir V's handout on Perioperative Nursing** and supplemented with information from live lectures.
+I also added information when appropriate to provide more context.

 ![[perioperative_nursing_vasquez.pdf]]